jemd15/jemd15/README.md

 # 💫 About Me:
-🤔   Exploring new technologies and developing software solutions and quick hacks.<br>🎓   Computer Science Engineer.<br>💼   I’m currently working on [Racional.cl](https://racional.cl/).<br>🌱   Learning more about Backend Architecture and Frontend Development.<br>👷🏻‍♂️   Making DIY projects of domotics and Gaming as hobbies.
+🤔   Exploring new technologies and developing software solutions and quick hacks.<br>🎓   Computer Science Engineer.<br>🌱   Learning more about Backend Architecture and Frontend Development.<br>👷🏻‍♂️   Making DIY projects of domotics and Gaming as hobbies.

 ## 🌐 Socials: